 Pro tip: Roast veggies and store them in one cup portions in the freezer so you can pop them out, mix them with broth, and enjoy a satisfying meal.

-Optional add-ins: 1-2 Tbsp. coconut milk for healthy fats and the juice of 1/2 a lemon or lime.
+Optional add-ins: 1-2 Tbsp. coconut milk for healthy fats and 1/2 a lemon or lime juice.